 I have been smoking meats and side dishes for years and I've picked up some expert tips on smoking that I think will help you.

-- To Cover or Not Cover – When I smoke side dish recipes, it's typically because I'm smoking some type of meat.
-I place the pan of baked beans on a rack directly under the smoking meat so that some of the drippings from the meat fall into the baked beans.
-This enhances the flavor of the baked beans.
+- To Cover or Not Cover - I don't cover these beans with aluminum foil while they smoke.
+I want the smoke to really cover these beans since they are only smoking for 2 hours.
+When I smoke side dish recipes, it's typically because I'm already smoking some type of meat.
+I like to place the pan of baked beans on a rack directly under the smoking meat so that some of the drippings from the meat fall into the beans.
+This enhances the flavor.

-- Low and Slow - I'm a believer of smoking on low and smoking slow.
-I smoke my baked beans for about 1.5 -2 hours on 225 degrees fahrenheit.
-If you need the beans to smoke faster, increase the heat to 250 degrees.
+- Low and Slow - I'm a believer of smoking food on a lower temperature and smoking for a longer time period.
+I smoke my beans for about 2 hours on 225°F. If you need the beans to smoke faster, increase the heat to 250 degrees.
 They'll be done in about 1.5 hours at this temperature.

 Other Smoker Recipes